johnlees/seer/README.md

 Make sure you've got the gcc libstdc++ v4.9 or higher available.
 The default on your OS may be a much lower version than this

+**Analysis is slow**

+Most steps can be effectively parallelised in two ways.
+Increase the threading of the step with --threads, and/or split the input files and run each command independently on each input file.

+    split -n l/15 all_31mers 31mers

+will split the input file all_31mers into 15 pieces which can be analysed independently.
+Use 'cat' to combine the results.

 kmds
 -------------
 **This takes ages to run**

 First, split up your input files into say 16 pieces, then subsample each one in its own process using --no_mds and --size.